LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 full object notation with an object reference and a dot, as we have when referring to a field in a different (so far always built-in) class, like ``arrayObject.Length``.
-The constructor is creating an object, and the notation for the instance variables is understood to be giving values to the Rational object being constructed.
+The constructor is creating an object, and the use of the bare instance variable names is understood to be giving values to the instance variables in this Rational object being constructed.
 C# allows this shorthand notation inside a constructor and also inside an instance method (discussed below).